jomibauer/login_again/README.md

 If you're just interested in the code, all of the files that I edited for this task are in the /relevant directory.

-To test the page, dowload /loginpage.
+To test the page, download /loginpage.
 From the command line, cd into that directory, run "python manage.py runserver", then go here -- http://127.0.0.1:8000/login/